 DS-5 Debugger helps you get to the root of software bugs throughout your development process.
-From device bring-up to application debug, it can be used to develop code on RTL simulator, virtual platform and hardware, to help you get your products to market ahead of the competition.
+From device bring-up to application debug, it can be used to develop code on virtual platforms and hardware to help you get your products to market ahead of the competition.

 A debugger for the complexity of modern SoCs